-6.2 Understanding the 'burn' Command
+6.2 Understanding the burn Command

-The 'burn' command should only be used following the successful download of a binary image destined for flash.
-If the 'load' command is used to download a flash image, the image is temporarily stored in a reserved section of system RAM.
-The 'burn' command is responsible for actually erasing the necessary blocks and programming the downloaded image into flash at the destination address.
+The burn command should only be used following the successful download of a binary image destined for flash.
+If the load command is used to download a flash image, the image is temporarily stored in a reserved section of system RAM.
+The burn command is responsible for actually erasing the necessary blocks and programming the downloaded image into flash at the destination address.
 Refer to Figure 6.2 for more information.

-6.3 Understanding the 'jump' and 'exec' Commands
+6.3 Understanding the jump and exec Commands

 LogicLoader provides two different ways to transfer execution to your application.
-The 'jump' command is more useful for launching and debugging an application that will be relying on LogicLoader or an operating system to setup the run-time environment.
-The 'exec' command is more useful for launching an application, such as an operating system that will take over total control of the hardware and the environment.
-The differences between the 'jump' and 'exec' command are that only 'exec' can pass a command line argument to the program being executed and that 'exec' disables interrupts, the cache, and the MMU (if present).
+The jump command is more useful for launching and debugging an application that will be relying on LogicLoader or an OS to setup the run-time environment.
+The exec command is more useful for launching an application, such as an OS that will take over total control of the hardware and the environment.
+The differences between the jump and exec command are that only exec can pass a command line argument to the program being executed and that exec disables interrupts, the cache, and the MMU (if present).

-6.3.1 The 'jump' Command
+6.3.1 The jump Command

-The 'jump' command is an assembly-level jump to the starting instruction of a program.
-If 'jump' is executed without a parameter, LogicLoader will jump to the program start address of the last program loaded to system RAM (if any).
-If an address is passed in, the 'jump' command will jump to the specified address.
-After a 'jump' command is performed, LogicLoader continues to execute in the background.
-LogicLoader does not set up a run-time environment for a program, rather the program inherits LogicLoader's current environment.
-It is the software engineer's responsibility to ensure that the hardware is setup in the desired manner.
+The jump command is an assembly-level jump to the starting instruction of a program.
+If jump is executed without a parameter, LogicLoader will jump to the program start address of the last program loaded to system RAM (if any).
+If an address is passed in, the jump command will jump to the specified address.
+After a jump command is performed, LogicLoader continues to execute in the background.
+LogicLoader does not set up a run-time environment for a program; instead the program inherits LogicLoader's current environment.
+It is the software engineer's responsibility to ensure that the hardware is set up in the desired manner.

-This example may be used when writing a function that LogicLoader will 'jump' to:
+This example may be used when writing a function that LogicLoader will jump to:

-int my\jump\function(void);
+losh> int my_jump_function(void);

-6.3.2 The 'exec' Command
+6.3.2 The exec Command

-The 'exec' command is an assembly-level jump to the starting instruction of a program that will pass in three arguments.
-If 'exec' is executed without a parameter, LogicLoader will jump to the program start address of the last program loaded to system RAM (if any) and pass in a pointer to an empty string.
-If both an address and command line are specified, the 'exec' command will jump to the specified address and pass a pointer to the command line provided.
-The 'exec' command will disable interrupts, the cache, and the MMU (if present) prior to executing the jump.
+The exec command is an assembly-level jump to the starting instruction of a program that will pass in three arguments.
+If exec is executed without a parameter, LogicLoader will jump to the program start address of the last program loaded to system RAM (if any) and pass in a pointer to an empty string.
+If both an address and command line are specified, the exec command will jump to the specified address and pass a pointer to the command line provided.
+The exec command will disable interrupts, the cache, and the MMU (if present) prior to executing the jump.

-The 'exec' command passes the command line argument via a pointer to memory that has been allocated from LogicLoader's heap.
+The exec command passes the command line argument via a pointer to memory that has been allocated from LogicLoader's heap.
 Any application or OS code must preserve the command line, or finish using the command line arguments, before reclaiming LogicLoader's memory space for its own use.
-Because the 'exec' command shuts off the MMU, the image must have a virtual address that maps directly to its physical address since the entry address that 'exec' jumps to will always be a physical address.
+Because the exec command shuts off the MMU, the image must have a virtual address that maps directly to its physical address since the entry address that exec jumps to will always be a physical address.

-This example may be used when writing a function that LogicLoader will 'exec' to:
+This example may be used when writing a function that LogicLoader will exec to:

-int my\exec\function(unsigned int arg1, unsigned int arg2, char \cmd\string);
+losh> int my_exec_function(unsigned int arg1, unsigned int arg2, char cmd_string);

-The first two arguments, arg1 and arg2, have different values depending on the flags given to 'exec'.
+The first two arguments, arg1 and arg2, have different values depending on the flags given to exec.
 The third argument will be a pointer to the command line, as described above.